-(6) Provide pPermeability for pedestrians and cyclists into and from the development , especially from the urban area of Guildford (7) Necessary and proportionate contribution to delivering towards the provision of the Guildford West (Park Barn) railway station working with Network Rail, Royal Surrey County Hospital and Guildford Borough Council as the land owners to the south and north of the railway line respectively (8) Other off-site highway works to mitigate the impacts of the development Interventions will be required which address the potential highway performance issues which could otherwise result from the development.
-The Infrastructure Schedule in the latest Infrastructure Delivery Plan identifies the locations on the Local Highway Network and the Strategic Highway Network which could be expected to experience the most significant potential highway performance issues, in the absence of mitigating interventions MM36 Policy box, Requirements (11) Secondary educational need will be re-assessed at the time a planning application is determined at which time any recent new secondary school provision will be taken into account.
+(6) Provide pPermeability for pedestrians and cyclists into and from the development, especially from the urban area of Guildford (7) Necessary and proportionate contribution to delivering towards the provision of the Guildford West (Park Barn) railway station working with Network Rail, Royal Surrey County Hospital and Guildford Borough Council as the land owners to the south and north of the railway line respectively.
+(8) Other off-site highway works to mitigate the impacts of the development Interventions will be required which address the potential highway performance issues which could otherwise result from the development.
+The Infrastructure Schedule in the latest Infrastructure Delivery Plan identifies the locations on the Local Highway Network and the Strategic Highway Network which could be expected to experience the most significant potential highway performance issues, in the absence of mitigating interventions Policy box, Requirements (11) Secondary educational need will be re-assessed at the time a planning application is determined at which time any recent new secondary school provision will be taken into account.
 The associated off site playing fields must be dual use and secured through the planning application process.
-The location of a secondary school should be carefully considered so as to ensure convenient access via public transport and from the urban area of Guildford, (12) Green corridors and linkages to habitats outside of the site, and the adjoining SNCI (13) ReduceMinimise surface water flood risk through appropriate mitigation, to ensure that run-off from the site is no greater that run-off rates from the site before development MM34 Policy box, Requirements (16) Once completed, the pitches will be provided to the registered provider at nil cost, for the Local Authority to allocate the occupancy and manage MM36 , (24) Create unique places that combine the highest standards of good urban design with well designed streets and spaces Requirements (25) Incorporate high quality architecture that responds to the unique context of the site (26) Create a sustainable urban extension with bus, cycle and pedestrian links into the adjoining urban area, and the town centre MM36 Policy box, (1) Create unique places that combine the highest standards of good urban design with well designed streets and spaces Opportunities (2) Incorporate high quality architecture that responds to the unique context of the site (3) Create a sustainable urban extension with bus, cycle and pedestrian links into the adjoining urban area, and the town centre (4) Reduce the risk of flooding elsewhere as far as practicable
+The location of a secondary school should be carefully considered so as to ensure convenient access via public transport and from the urban area of Guildford, (12) Green corridors and linkages to habitats outside of the site, and the adjoining SNCI (13) ReduceMinimise surface water flood risk through appropriate mitigation, to ensure that run-off from the site is no greater than run-off rates from the site before development Policy box, Requirements (16) Once completed, the pitches will be provided to the registered provider at nil cost, for the Local Authority to allocate the occupancy and manage Policy box, Requirements (24) Create unique places that combine the highest standards of good urban design with well designed streets and spaces (25) Incorporate high quality architecture that responds to the unique context of the site (26) Create a sustainable urban extension with bus, cycle and pedestrian links into the adjoining urban area, and the town centre Policy box, (1) Create unique places that combine the highest standards of good urban design with well designed streets and spaces Opportunities (2) Incorporate high quality architecture that responds to the unique context of the site (3) Create a sustainable urban extension with bus, cycle and pedestrian links into the adjoining urban area, and the town centre (4) Reduce the risk of flooding elsewhere as far as practicable Requirements Policy box, Requirements Policy box, Requirements Policy box, Requirements(11)Policy box, Requirements(12) (13)Policy box, Requirements(16)Policy box, Requirements(24) (25) (26)Policy box, Requirements(24) (25) (26)Policy box, Requirements(11) (2) (3)